 The first part of being active started with us "being in space".
 On various walks we examined our surroundings in the sense of Lucius' Burckhardts Spaziergangswissenschaften.
 In the process, we increasingly noticed the discrepancy between the different neighbourhoods.
 With the thought in mind that there is a fundamental lack of space in Zurich and that neighbourhood streets are often blocked up with parking spaces, we could hardly observe this in neighbourhoods with a very distinguished background.
 The greening of various gardens, for example on the Zürichberg or in Hottingen, led to neighbourhood streets that provide a lot of shade and, through the design of each garden, also acquire a personality that invites people to take a walk.
 The basic problem is that only a privileged upper class can enjoy enough design space.
 The clear allocation of the respective plot also leads to the fact that hardly any exchange takes place and thus hardly any meeting places can be found.
 Places to linger or live on the street were hardly to be found, as everyone already had enough space in their own garden.

-As we continued our tour of Zurich, we came more and more into the well frequented commercial spaces such as the Sechseläutenplatz or Kreis 1 in general.
-These spaces were very busy, but had hardly any personal components, as the entire infrastructure was managed by the city and there were hardly any living spaces
+As we continued our tour of Zurich, we came more and more into the well frequented commercial spaces like the “Niederdorfi” and the vicinity of the Bahnhofsstrasse in general.
+These spaces were very busy, but had hardly any personal components, as the entire infrastructure was managed by the city and living space was nowhere to be found.

 An interesting place to observe how nomadic objects in a public space change its character to the better is the Sechseläutenplatz in Zurich.
 In 2014 the city decided to place a contingent of 100 chairs there, being bound together in pairs.
 After a year-long testing phase, they placed another 100 of them.
 During the first two years of the project only 9 chairs were stolen, with their paired arrangement and the heavy weight listed as the main factors for theft prevention.
 As their intended use targets groups, these chairs group themselves in random arrangements, seemingly reminiscing about the groups that have been dwelling there for some time.
 Passing them in the early morning, one is reminded in his imagination of the social gathering that happened in the arrangement a few hours before.
 These chairs contribute a great deal towards the public and bustling character of the square, whenever one passes the square there is at least one group of people taking advantage of the seating opportunities, except for maybe the severest of weather conditions.
 Apart from its proximity to the opera house, the lake and a train station, the square lacks inviting character.
 These chairs seem to have tackled that issue in a very effective way.
 A difference we have witnessed however is that this square isn’t personal and there are no residents around.
 Thus, there is also no infrastructure that aims to include this and the square is targeted towards short-term interaction.